 Fast forward to about 2007 and Consol is at about 2,850 students with 12 portable classrooms on site.
 We were bulging at the seams.
-Two years later, we took a $144 million bond to the voters which included “Phase I’ for the new high school.
-The bond proposal was approved, but that was really the easy part.
+Two years later, we took a $144 million bond to the voters which included “Phase I” for the new high school.
+The bond proposal was approved, but that was really the easy part and just the beginning.

 In what way?

-Anytime you split one high school into two, there's lots and lots of decisions that have to be made.
-There's a lot of ways you can skin this cat.
-You can build a ninth-grade center and keep your existing high school grades 10 through 12.
-You could do like some of the larger school districts in the Dallas area.
+Anytime you split one high school into two, there’s lots and lots of decisions that have to be made.
+There’s a lot of ways you can skin the cat.
+You can build a ninth-grade center and keep your existing high school grades 10 through 12 in the existing facility.
+You also could do like some of the large school districts in the Dallas area.
 Plano has “high schools,” which are 9th- and 10th-grade campuses, and “senior highs,” which are 11th and 12th grade.

-The main question was, “How big are we going to be when we ‘grow up?’”
-We commissioned a study which suggested that the College Station ISD would ultimately have 25,000 students, including 7,000 high school students.
+The main question was: “How big are we going to be when we ‘grow up’?”
+We commissioned a study on this question and the results suggested the College Station ISD would ultimately have 25,000 students, including 7,000 high school students.
 At the time we had less than 10,000 total students, so that figure was a little hard for us to grasp.

 How were boundaries for the two schools determined?

 What we learned was interesting.
 In some places, there seemed to be a desire to either go to the new school or stay at the established school.
-Some people wanted their kids to go to the same school they went to.
-Others thought newer was “better.”
-I think we've been blessed that we didn't set up a system of “haves” and “have-nots.”
-We didn't have a “rich” high school in one area of town and a “poor” high school in another area.
+Some people wanted their kids to go to the same school they attended.
+Others thought “newer was better.”
+I think we’ve been blessed that we didn’t set up a system of “haves” and “have-nots.”
+We didn’t have a “rich” high school in one area of town and a “poor” high school in another area.

 We have two fabulously successful comprehensive high schools here in College Station.

-College Station opened its doors in 2012 with only ninth- and tenth-graders.
+College Station High School opened its doors in 2012 with only ninth- and tenth-graders.
 Why?

 There were two reasons really.
 First, we didn’t want to move students who had attended Consol for two or three years.
 We wanted to let them finish high school where they had started.
 Secondly, when we opened the doors at College Station High School, we weren’t going to have all the facilities that we had at Consol.
 We opened College Station High School as a “Phase-I” proposition.
-The campus you see today wasn’t nearly as robust as it was in those first years.
+The campus you see today is far more robust than it was in those first years.
 Ultimately, it made sense to start with grades nine and ten.
 Enrollment at College Station High School that first year was a little over 700 students.
 Today, with all four grades attending classes there, the enrollment is just over 2,000 students.

 How were College Station High School’s mascot and school colors chosen?

-What we found out when we talked to some of the other two-high-school districts here in Texas was that you can leave those kinds of decisions to the kids…or to adults.
+What we learned when we talked to some of the other two-high-school districts here in Texas was that better off leaving those kinds of decisions to the kids rather than the adults.